 This is one of the first things you should consider before moving forward with a credit counseling agency.
 Although most are nonprofit, you should not simply select the first agency you run across.
-A leading source of accreditation in the industry is the Council on Accreditation.
+A leading source of accreditation in the industry is the Council on Accreditation (COA).
 The National Foundation for Credit Counseling requires all of its members to have COA accreditation.
-The Association of Independent Consumer Credit Counseling Agencies also requires its members to be accredited by COA or one of two other organizations.
+The Association of Independent Consumer Credit Counseling Agencies also requires its members to be accredited by the COA or one of two other organizations.

 Next, the Federal Trade Commission urges you to check the agencies you are interested in with your state’s attorney general and local consumer protection agency.
 Your state may also require credit counseling agencies to register with the state.
 If that’s required, have they done so?

 A reputable credit counseling agency should send you free information about itself and the services it provides without requiring you to provide any details about your situation.
 If a firm doesn’t do that, consider it a red flag and go elsewhere for help.

 2. How will they help you?

 Credit counselors can provide lots of information and advice on regaining control of your finances, including helping you establish a budget.
 All this advice should be free.
 If your situation warrants it, they may suggest a paid service called a debt management plan, or DMP.

 When you enroll in a DMP, the agency steps between you and your creditors.
 They contact your creditors and may be able to have some interest rates reduced and fees waived.
 They’ll look at your income and expenses, then arrange a single monthly payment based on what you can afford, which could be significantly less than the total of the payments you’re making now.
 You’ll send that payment monthly to the agency, and they’ll divide it among your creditors.